TACL-LYF/lyf-website/README.md

 ### Gatsby

-You will have to install gatsby-cli which you can do with `yarn add -g gatsby-cli` Their website has a nice [tutorial](https://www.gatsbyjs.org/tutorial/) which I recommend following.
+You will have to install gatsby-cli which you can do with `npm install -g gatsby-cli` Their website has a nice [tutorial](https://www.gatsbyjs.org/tutorial/) which I recommend following.

 You also can find the original [Gatsby's original README.md here](https://github.com/gatsbyjs/gatsby-starter-hello-world).
 That doc details a quick look at some file structure and basic files for this repo